Vinoground/Vinoground/README.md

 ```

 ## Reproducing Results
 Under the folder `eval` lies the code for all the open-source models we evaluated.
-All the codes have been tidied and can be used with one line of command:
+Of course, prior to reproducing results, you need to properly setup the environment for the models respectively.
+Once that is done, all the codes have been tidied and can be used with one line of command:
 ```sh
 python eval/xxx.py --data ./Vinoground --ckpt /path/to/ckpt --output ./outputs --nframes 32 --fps 4
 ```